Can I Sue a Vaccine Manufacturer for Side Effects?

 On March 17, 2020 (effective February 4, 2020), the Secretary of HHS declared the coronavirus pandemic to be such an emergency.

-Therefore, the manufacturers of COVID-19 vaccines such as Pfizer and Moderna enjoy sweeping liability protection from personal injury or product liability suits.
-The sole exception is for death or serious physical injury caused by “willful misconduct."
+The manufacturers of COVID-19 vaccines such as Pfizer and Moderna enjoy sweeping liability protection from personal injury or product liability suits.
+The sole exception is for death or serious physical injury caused by willful misconduct.

 The Willful Misconduct Claim

-This claim can be really hard to prove.
-So if you do choose to sue, get a lawyer, because you will need one.
+This claim can be difficult to prove, so if you do choose to sue it's recommended that you get a lawyer, because you will need one.
 The rules that apply to these cases are very specific, and it is easy to make mistakes that could hurt and even ruin any chances of recovery.

 Some of the applicable rules include:

-- Before even filing a lawsuit, you must first seek money from the Countermeasures Injury Compensation Program (CICP), which is discussed below
+- Before even filing a lawsuit, you must first seek money from the Countermeasures Injury Compensation Program (CICP)

 - You cannot sue if you choose to accept compensation through CICP